- Genius Essays

 How We Engage ThoughtBlocks

+While ThoughtBlocks are inevitable experiences we encounter from time to time, how we engage with them is the difference between progress and stagnation.
 This is the bane of awareness.
-You can be aware of a thing yet be incapacitated to leverage such awareness due to lack of wisdom.
-Hence, the availability of information or options isn't the challenge nor is awareness of state the issue.
-Rather, it is the wisdom in navigating these blocks that poses a threat.
+You can be aware of a thing yet be incapacitated to leverage that awareness due to a lack of wisdom.
+The issue, then, is not the availability of information or even the awareness of the block itself.
+Rather, the true challenge is possessing the wisdom to navigate through it.

 Often, the desire we have when we experience ThoughtBlocks is to step out of it as soon as we can.
 The challenge with this is that we tend to create pathways that get us out of this rot without considering the reality and complexity of the block.

-Seasons of thought blocks are not seasons to avoid or escape from.
+Seasons of ThoughtBlocks are not seasons to avoid or escape from.
 Instead, they are seasons to be attentive to and engage.
-They are seasons where you must learn to be comfortable enough to “dance-in-the-dark” to wield immense power and establish understanding over your mental condition in the moment.
+They are seasons where you must learn to be comfortable enough to “dance-in-the-dark;” to wield immense power and establish understanding over your mental condition in the moment.
+For example, regardless of how much you desire the pain you feel in your body to leave, diagnosis will always precede prescription and usage.
+So why do we jump into prescriptions when we cannot sit into the process of diagnosis?
+Why do you prescribe relief to yourself without attempting diagnosis?
+You must seek to see the fog before attempting to clear it.

 In the words of Friedrich Nietzsche,

-“You must have chaos within you to give birth to a dancing star.”
+You must have chaos within you to give birth to a dancing star.

 Let's break that down:

-Recognizing and Understanding the Block:
+Recognizing and Understanding the Block

-Thought Blocks are responses, not independent events.
+ThoughtBlocks are responses, not independent events.
 They are often triggered by underlying turmoil, which can stem from stress, uncertainty, anxiety, fear, or unmet desires.
-Now, the trigger would vary from person to person depending on learned behaviors.
+The trigger would vary from person to person depending on learned behaviors. (be self-curious!)

-It is not enough to be aware you are experiencing a thought block, you must sit in with it, recognize it, and thoroughly understand it.
-This doesn't only help you navigate the current thought block but equips you for future blocks.
+It is not enough to be aware you are experiencing a ThoughtBlock, you must sit in with it, recognize it, and thoroughly understand it.
+This doesn't only help you navigate the current ThoughtBlock but equips you for future blocks.
 You become able to wield a toolbox to troubleshoot these blocks in the future.

-Moving past a thought block requires the same thing.
+Moving past a ThoughtBlock requires the same thing.

-To navigate a thought block effectively, you need to identify the specific factors contributing to it.
+To navigate a ThoughtBlock effectively, you need to identify the specific factors contributing to it.
 This could be anything from stress to unmet desires.
-For context and perspective, consider these and let them guide you towards self-curiosity.

 Stress and Overwhelm: